 - STEP 10.
 Store spare SMU-20® Fuse Units or SM-4® Refill Units (as applicable) in the fuse-storage racks inside the fuse-compartment doors.

-Storage for Fault Fiter® Electronic Power Fuses or current-limiting fuses cannot be provided in these racks. - STEP 11.
+Storage for Fault Fiter Electronic Power Fuses or current-limiting fuses cannot be provided in these racks. - STEP 11.
 Wipe down the exterior of the enclosure with a clean, damp cloth.
 To preserve the integrity of the surface, refinish any scratches or abrasions with S&C touch-up finish and red-oxide primer, which are available in aerosol spray cans.
-See S&C Specification Bulletin 663A-31 for catalog number information used for ordering.
+See S&C Specification Bulletin 664-31 for catalog number information used for ordering.

 No other finish or primer is approved.
 The area to be touched up should be cleaned to remove all oil and grease.
 Sand the area, removing any traces of rust that may be present, and make sure all edges are feathered before applying primer.

-Note: Labels indicating the area around the pad-mounted gear must be kept clear so work on the gear can be done safely are provided.
+Note: Labels indicating the area around the pad-mounted gear must be kept clear so work on the gear can be done safely are provided in the "Installation and Operation Information Kit."
 These labels (or equivalent labels) should be affixed to the exterior of the gear.
+Refer to the "Location of Safety Labels" section on pages 5 through 6.

-When the installation is completed, refer to S&C Instruction Sheet 663-503 for operating instructions regarding the pad-mounted gear and source-transfer control.
+When the installation is completed, refer to S&C Instruction Sheet 664-510 for operating instructions regarding the pad-mounted gear and source-transfer control.